rundeck/docs/docs/upgrading/upgrading-to-rundeck-3.3.md

 ## Server session timeout property name change

-If you have customized the `server.servlet.timeout` property in your installation, please update the property name to `server.servlet.session.timeout` as this is the new correct property name.
+If you have customized the `server.session.timeout` property in your installation, please update the property name to `server.servlet.session.timeout` as this is the new correct property name.